jiva00/BlogPlusM/README.md

 In both account options, we have created new first and second options.
 1440p was also created temporarily

+- 2025.03.07. blogplus_v2.2.1 update

+Added a case with a display screen magnification of 125% and a website screen magnification of 75%.

 ---

 - Future Plans